Taygamer/Tesco-Alexs_Great_Adventure/README.md

 - Levels / daily challenges.

 Enjoy!
 This game is for entertainment — do not replicate or enact any real-life wrongdoing.
+(THIS IS ALL MADE BY AI NOT ME THIS IS MADE TO TEST THE POWER OF GPT 5)